RadicalTeapot/CreatureFarm/README.md

 # TODO
-- __Add tooltips for further info display__
 - __Grey out non available mutations instead of hiding them and display why un-available in tooltip__
-- Add alive status, held biomass amount to current adventure creature list entries
+- Add alive status, held biomass amount to current adventure creature list entries tooltips
 - Build enemies the same way creatures are built (specifying mutations and earing knowledge based on those when killed)
 - Switch template/group/adventure ui code to use template/group/Adventure ids instead of names for internal data representation__ or __Make data indexing for mutations,... by name instead of internal id
 - Change mutations to behave like siralim 3 traits